Emotive Health

 Clear confirmation states so clinicians could trust the system was active

-Automatic redaction of sensitive information, with manual override controls
+Automatic redaction of sensitive information, with manual override always one tap away

 Clinical Notes & Reporting

-Generated structured notes aligned with; SOAP, DAP, BIRP and custom templates
+Structured notes aligned to SOAP, DAP, BIRP, and custom templates

-Produced session reports that met accredited clinical documentation standards
+Session reports that meet accredited clinical documentation standards

 Automatic detection and suggestion of relevant ICD-10 Z-Codes